raul00100/assai_converter/README.md

 # 🎨 ASCII Converter

-A modern web application that converts both **text and images into ASCII art**.
+A modern web application that converts **text, images and video into ASCII art**.
 Users can apply various filters such as **color adjustments**, **font size**, and **custom character sets** to achieve unique visual effects.

 Once the conversion is complete, the result can be **saved, copied, or exported** as a `.txt` or `.html` file (with preserved styles), making it easy to reuse the generated ASCII art in other projects.